WindSync

 Program Notes

 Nadia Boulanger, a towering figure of twentieth century music, was born in 1887 to a family of musicians and entered the Paris Conservatoire at the remarkable age of nine, where she and her sister Lili stood among Gabriel Fauré’s most promising students.
-Lili’s untimely death in 1918 caused Nadia to abandon composing in favor of teaching composition to the next generation of musicians.
+Lili’s death in 1918 caused Nadia to abandon composing in favor of teaching composition to the next generation of musicians.
 The career shift, while tragic in origin, ultimately earned Boulanger cult-like status.
 Composer Ned Rorem described her as the “greatest teacher since Socrates,” and her influence was particularly acute on American music, with the likes of Aaron Copland, Elliott Carter, Quincy Jones, and Philip Glass citing her as an important influence.
 While brief and self-critical, Boulanger’s compositional period yielded works that could serve as master classes in and of themselves for their rigor and harmonic interest.

 Prélude in F Minor was composed by Boulanger in 1911 for an anthology of organ music to be published the following year.
 The miniature features a single melody accompanied by parallel lines throughout.
 Its economical style allows the listener’s ears to perk at the poignant twists of harmony and color in each phrase.